What To Do At Stevns Klint UNESCO World Heritage Site

 Hike The Trampesti Trail

 The Stevns Klint footpath, known as the Trampesti Trail, is a designated conservation area that follows the coastline along the cliff top.
 It’s well signposted, but as it’s not a maintained path, it can be overgrown in places and appear as if it’s hardly used.
-But there are plenty of people hiking the trail every day.
+However, plenty of people hike the trail every day.

 Dotted along the trail, you’ll find seats to rest and admire the view, and you’ll also pass the Cold War Museum between Højerup and Rødvig.